 - Within Warwickshire, Rugby Borough is expected to experience the highest rates of population growth, increasing by 18.5% from 2015 to 2039.

 - The population aged between 0-14 years is expected to grow by 6.7% in the 25 year period; however the population aged between 16-64 years is only expected to grow by 0.1%.

 - The Warwickshire population aged 65 years or over is expected to increase by over half (54.4%) over 25 years and when we consider the population aged 90 years or over, this is expected to increase substantially by 269%.

-An ageing population has implications for the future provision of services linked to older age groups, although this impact is hard to predict.
+An ageing population has implications for the future provision of services linked to older age groups, especially with the prevalence of dementia projected to increase by 18% in those aged 65 and over, although this impact is hard to predict.
 It may lead to an increased pressure on Adult Social Care budgets, although it also presents opportunities in terms of new economic and social opportunities, including volunteering.